-However, as there are inherent limitations in any system of internal controls, such systems put into effect by Management can only reduce but cannot eliminate all risks that may impede the achievement of the Group's business objectives.
-Therefore, the internal control system can only provide reasonable and not absolute assurance against material misstatement or loss.
+However, as there are inherent limitations in any system of internal control, such systems put into effect by Management can only reduce but cannot eliminate all risks that may impede the achievement of the Group's business objectives.
+Therefore, the risk management and internal control system can only provide reasonable and not absolute assurance against material misstatement of management and financial information and records or against financial losses or fraud.